Using a consent management platform is mandatory for every audience data handler.

 “The data does not exist independently in the world, nor is it generated spontaneously.
 Data is constructed by people, from people,” (source 1).
-Indeed, in such a scenario, taking consent is very much important.
+Indeed, in such a scenario, using CMP is very much important to take consent of the audience.

 So, what happens if you use your consumer data without their consent?
 Simple – it’s illegal and may lead to severe data privacy issues.
 Therefore, to avoid these consequences, businesses are using consent management platforms.

-So, what is a consent management platform, and why is it required?
+So, what is a consent management platform, and why is consent management tool required?
 We’ll get to that part in a while.
 But, before that, let’s see why is taking digital consent necessary in digital marketing?

 Users and marketers share an interconnected bond; both are equally dependent on each other to survive.
 While users need better products and services, marketers require consumer data to showcase them.
 But, till some time, digital marketers were utilizing customer data without actually taking the consent of the consumers.